Truck accident in Texas?

 What to Expect After a Truck Accident

-Treatment and records often shape what is possible in a claim.
+Records and a clear timeline often shape what is possible in a claim.

 Evidence preservation is critical